SylviaOne/Repo-hub/README.md

-## Atheism is a non-prophet organisation.
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.